satansdeer/satansdeer.github.com/_posts/2017-09-30-top-10-most-important-skills.markdown

 Meet Bob and Margaret.
 Bob is a developer and Margaret is a project manager.
 They work on a todo list tool _Taskey Doey 3000_

-Margaret creates a task “Add a functionality to copy a todo item to a different list”.
-She expects this new functionality to allow to share items between lists.
+Margaret creates a task “Add a functionality to __copy__ a todo item to a different list”.
+She expects this new functionality to allow to __share__ items between lists.
 So if you update shared task in one list – it will be updated in all the lists it’s shared to.

 Bob starts to work on that task.
 For him it's obvious that Margaret wants to __copy__ tasks between lists.
 So he adds the functionality that creates new instances of tasks, that are not linked to each other.
 So if you update one, it's copies remain untouched.

-Afwer a few days of dedicated work Bob presents the new functionality.
+After a few days of dedicated work Bob presents the new functionality.
 Margaret sees that it's not what she expected, and tells it to Bob.
 Margaget thinks Bob is an idiot.
 Bob also questions Margaret's cognitive abilities.
 Later Bob fixes the problem, but the deadline is broken and everyone is unhappy.

 This could be prevented if Bob and Margaret would discuss the task before Bob would start to work on it.